Hoyby/NTNU-TDT4117-InfoRet/README.md

 Trade off:

 - You can increase recall by returning more documents.
+A system that returns all docs has 100% recall!
 - Recall is a non-decreasing function of the number of documents retrieved.
-- A system that returns all docs has 100% recall!
+- Does not take the user and their needs into consideration (see User-Oriented Measures).
 - The converse is also true (usually): It’s easy to get high precision for very low recall.